 Basic knowledge of general and inorganic chemistry

 Traditional - In class execises - On line exercises Attendance: recommended

 Brown, Foote, Iverson, Anslyn: Organic Chemistry V Ed., Thomson Learning, Inc., Glendale, CA, USA.

-Written and oral examination: the written tesxt will include problems related to all the topics discussed in the course; after passing the written exam, the student will take an oral examination that involves the discussion on the synthesis of an organic molecule on the blackboard and, possibly, some questions on the theory (reaction mechanisms, characteristics and properties of organic molecules and reagents).
+Written and oral examination: the written text will include problems related to all the topics discussed in the course (15 questions, the student should reach the evaluation of 18/33); after passing the written exam, the student will take an oral examination that involves the discussion on the synthesis of an organic molecule on the blackboard and, possibly, some questions on the theory (reaction mechanisms, characteristics and properties of organic molecules and reagents).